bchretien/vim-profiler/README.md

   -o CSV      Export result to a csv file
   -p          Plot result as a bar chart
-  -n N        Number of plugins to list in the summary
+  -n N        Number of plugins to list in the summary -r RUNS     Number of runs (for average/standard deviation)
 ```

 The text summary looks like this: